tylerwu2222/UCLA-datafest-2020/README.md

 ## Prerequisites
 To run the RMD's please install the following packages using this line of code:
 ```
-install.pacakges(c('lubridate','zoo','av','gifsky','plotly','tidytext','stopwords','tidyverse','gganimate','hbrthemes','igraph','ggraph'))
+install.pacakges(c('lubridate','zoo','av','gifsky','plotly','tidytext','stopwords','tidyverse','gganimate','hbrthemes','igraph','ggraph','wordcloud'))
 ```
-Also, to test our code, please unsure the Datasets folder is in the same directory as the Rmd files since they make references to the datasets.
+Also, to test our code, please ensure the Datasets folder is in the same directory as the Rmd files since they make references to the datasets.

 ## Files
+* [Follower_Engagement.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Follower_Engagement.Rmd): used to create line charts showing follower engagement (slides 10 to 13)
+* [Followers_BCR.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Followers_BCR.Rmd): used to create the animated bar chart for change in followers (slide 14)
-* [Bing_NRC_Sentiments.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Bing_NRC_Sentiments.Rmd): used to create the Bing and NRC sentiment animated and static graphs (slides 26 to 31)
+* [Captions_Comments_BCR.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Captions_Comments_BCR.Rmd): used to create the animated bar charts for captions (slides 16 & 17)
 * [Captions_Bigrams.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Captions_Bigrams.Rmd): used to create the animated bar chart for bigrams and the bigram network (slides 18 to 20)
-* [Captions_Comments_BCR.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Captions_Comments_BCR.Rmd): used to create the animated bar charts for captions (slides 16 & 17)
+* [Afinn_Sentiments.R](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Afinn_Sentiments.R): used to create the afinn sentiment graphs (slides 23 to 25)
+* [Sentiment_Likes.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Sentiment_Likes.Rmd): used to create the scatter plot of sentiment vs engagement (slide 26)
-* [Followers_BCR.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Followers_BCR.Rmd): used to create the animated bar chart for change in followers (slide 14)
+* [Bing_NRC_Sentiments.Rmd](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Bing_NRC_Sentiments.Rmd): used to create the Bing and NRC sentiment animated and static graphs (slides 27 to 31)

+* [Final Graphs.zip](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Final%20Graphs.zip): zip folder containing the final graphs of our presentation

 ## Datasets
 * [politicians_ig.csv](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Datasets/politicians_ig.csv): Our initial and primary dataset.
-Scraped from instagram, contains info like post url, datetime of post, caption, and top comments.
+Scraped from instagram, contains info for each politician like post url, datetime of post, caption, and top comments.
+* [followers.csv](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Datasets/followers.csv): Contains daily follower count and change in followers for each politician.
-* [key_dates.csv](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Datasets/key_dates.csv): A datasets containing key dates in the Coronavirus timeline and a short excerpt on what happened on each date.
+* [key_dates.csv](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Datasets/key_dates.csv): Contains key dates in the Coronavirus timeline and a short excerpt on what happened on each date.
 Used for labeling in our animated graphs.

 ### Unused Datasets
 * [trump_tweets.csv](https://github.com/tylerwu2222/UCLA-datafest-2020/blob/master/Datasets/trump_tweets.csv): We initially had the idea to scrape twitter data, however, directly scraping Twitter proved to difficult with our current skillset and the Twitter API only went back a month in tweets.
 Therefore, we opted to go with instagram data instead, but here are the datasets regardless.